 Tree Damage

-While most termites prefer dead, moist wood, some digest regular wood and will feast on living trees.
-Left untreated, a termite infestation in a tree can spread to your property.
-It can also impact the structural stability of the tree.
+Termites prefer dead, moist wood.
+Left untreated, a termite infestation in a dead tree can spread to your property.
 Of course, when left untreated the tree will rot and may fall on your home in due time.
-To keep your roof intact and avoid expensive roof repairs, have the tree removed from your property.
+To keep your roof intact and avoid expensive roof repairs, it is imperative to have the tree removed away from your home & property.

 FAQ About Termite Infestations